kitbagjs/router/docs/advanced-concepts/route-state.md

 })
 ```

-Also just params, the state values on the route are **writable**.
+The state values on the route are **writable**.
 This means that you can just modify the values directly and Kitbag Router will handle the communication with browser to update history state.
-To debounce this, or update multiple properties you can use `route.update()` method which takes the same properties as `push()`.
+You can use `route.update()` method which takes the same properties as `push()`.